In this article, we will talk about some good conversation starters you can use to talk to anyone, and that can make you instantly charming.

 Unlike many questions you find on the Internet, these conversation starters are spontaneous and don’t sound forced or unnatural.

 Years ago, I went for a coffee with my friend Elsa, and she invited a friend, Laura.

 The moment Elsa went to the ladies room, Laura and I had a conversation, which ended up being full of awkward silences.

 This probably happened because we were both shy.

 If you’re anything like me, you might have experienced awkward situations in which you were in front of someone, probably a new acquaintance, and both of you had no clue what to say.

-What follows are some great conversation starters I put together for myself to prevent uncomfortable situations and to have pleasant interactions.
+What follows are some great, spontaneous conversation starters I put together for myself to prevent uncomfortable situations and to have pleasant interactions.